 Honors Tuition Awards

-The Honors Tuition Award comes with a cash prize of $1,000 given each spring semester.
+The Honors Tuition Award comes with a scholarship applied directly to your Buckeye Link account each spring semester.
 We usually present three of these awards each year, depending on Honors enrollment.
 To be eligible for this award, Honors students must enroll in at least two Honors courses in the current academic year (including Honors Embedded and Honors Equivalent courses), maintain a high overall GPA, and participate in Honors events outside of the classroom.
 The Director of the Honors Program generally invites students most eligible for this award to apply, but you are welcome to contact the Director early in spring semester to inquire if you meet the eligibility requirements and are interested in applying.

 Lima students are eligible to win awards for their participation in either of two undergraduate research forums held each year, one the Lima campus and one on the Columbus campus.

-Other special scholarships available to OSU Lima students are not administered by the Honors Program, but students who receive such scholarships, Rudd Scholars for example, should certainly participate in the Honors Program.
+Other special scholarships available to Ohio State Lima students are not administered by the Honors Program, but students who receive such scholarships, Rudd Scholars for example, should certainly participate in the Honors Program.
 Contact the Financial Aid Office for more information on applying for these scholarships.

 Students completing a minimum of 12 graded credit hours with a GPA of 3.50 or higher for any given term will be named to the Dean's List for that term.